rtsaad/CarND-Kidnapped-Vehicle-Project/README.md

 ## 4.Results

-Figure 2 depicts the Particle Filter estimations using 20 particles.
-The RMSE values of 0.23, 0.30, 0.52 and 0.37 show the Particle Filter accuracy to estimate the car's location and yaw angle (bearing).
+Figure 2 depicts the Particle Filter estimations using 10 particles.
+The RMSE values of 0.154, 0.122 and 0.005 show the Particle Filter accuracy to estimate the car's location (x and y) and yaw angle (bearing).

 ![alt text][image2]